-Praised for her “blinding brilliance”, winner of the 2016 Toronto Mozart Vocal Competition, soprano Andrea Núñez is quickly making her mark as an emerging young artist.
+Praised for her “blinding brilliance”, Canadian Soprano Andrea Núñez is establishing herself as a versatile young artist.

 Ms. Núñez is currently a member of l’Atelier Lyrique de l’Opera de Montréal.
 As part of her tenure, she has performed the roles of the Page in Rigoletto, Woglinde in Das Rheingold, and Alice B. Toklas in Ricky Ian Gordon’s 27.
 She also performed the roles of the Governess in The Turn of the Screw in collaboration with the Orchestre de l’Agora and Giulia in La Scala di seta in collaboration with the Orchestre symphonique de la Vallée-du-Haut-Saint-Laurent.
 Next season she will cover the role of Lucia in Lucia di Lammermoor and perform the role of Erste Dame in Die Zauberflöte.

 In August 2019, Ms. Núñez will representing Canada in the Queen Sonja International Music Competition in Oslo, Norway.

 In 2018, Ms. Núñez returned to Opera Theatre of Saint Louis for her second year as a Gerdine Young Artist and was a recipient of a Richard Gaddes Career Award.
 That season, she went on to create the role of Pvt.
 Sonia Gonzalez in the world premier of Huang Ruo & David Henry Hwang’s An American Soldier.
 During her first year at Opera Theatre of Saint Louis, Ms. Núñez performed the role of Butterfly’s Cousin in Madame Butterfly and she covered the role of Rosasharn in Ricky Ian Gordon’s The Grapes of Wrath.